Meter

 Idempotency for a system with no safe retry

-DB-level per-account locks stop concurrent syncs from double-billing.
-When ConnectWise returns an ambiguous 5xx, a ghost-addition detector queries back within a 15-minute window, matched on a content hash, to confirm whether the charge posted instead of blindly retrying or failing silently.
+I designed DB-level per-account locks to stop concurrent syncs from double-billing.
+When ConnectWise returns an ambiguous 5xx, I query back within a 15-minute window and match a content hash to confirm whether the charge posted.
+The operator gets a confirmed outcome instead of a duplicate charge or a silent failure. -

 Edge cases turned into code

 ConnectWise rejects additions dated before an agreement billing start.
-An effective-date handler detects that exact error, fetches the start date, adjusts, and retries, removing a class of manual corrections that used to happen every month.
+An effective-date handler detects that exact error, fetches the start date, adjusts, and retries, removing a class of manual corrections. -

 Preview-before-sync and reconciliation audits

 Operators can diff what the system would send against what ConnectWise already holds, with comparison keys that normalize display-string drift so it does not surface as a false mismatch.
-The reconciliation audit is what caught a tax-row identity bug spanning 202 accounts.
+The reconciliation audit exposed a tax-row identity bug across affected accounts.

 By the numbers

-- 202: Basis: one December 2025 reconciliation incident snapshot recorded 931 audited work items and 634 mismatching billing cycles across 202 accounts; it describes audit blast radius, not steady-state monthly volume.
+- 202: Basis: December 2025 incident snapshot: 931 audited work items and 634 mismatching billing cycles.
+It describes audit blast radius, not steady-state volume.